beman-project/beman/docs/BEMAN_STANDARD.md

 **[CI.PLATFORM]** REQUIREMENT: All CI should be implemented using GitHub Actions or an CI platform that appripriatly interacts with the code control system.

-**[CI.TEST]** REQUIREMENT: CI must execute appripriate testing of reasonable scope tagged with each commit, and must fail with test cases.
+**[CI.TEST]** REQUIREMENT: CI must execute appropriate testing of reasonable scope tagged with each commit, and must fail with test cases.

 **[CI.TEST.CROSS_PLATFORM]** REQUIREMENT: CI enabled tests must be executed across major platforms if appripriate.